 However, one of the biggest barriers that we’ve encountered with the take up of EVs in fleets relates to range anxiety.
 Often staff are concerned that when they’re travelling long-distances they will run out of charge.
 While range is certainly something to consider when introducing EVs into your fleet, a trip analysis will highlight whether it is in fact an issue.

 This was a major concern for Meridian Energy.
-But by analysing telematics data, they realised that most staff journeys were short-range.
-They could be easily serviced by EVs.
+But by analysing telematics data, they realised that most staff journeys were short-range and could be easily serviced by EVs.
 This change in thinking was only possible due to the presence of a telematics solution and an analysis of the data it collected.

 While a green fleet management strategy will primarily focus on vehicles, it’s important not to forget the role that staff play.
 They have a direct impact through both the organisation’s culture, and the way they drive the vehicles.